 In short, esports isn’t just kids in a room playing games.
 It’s a real career with decent salaries and long-term career prospects for those willing to work hard and commit.
 Teams train for hours a day, carefully manage nutrition of their players and demand rigorous scheduling generally, like any other sports athlete.
 Like any other industry, work hard and you up your chances at success.

 If you or someone you know might be interested in a career in esports, a great way to get a head start in the industry is our Level 3 in Esports Management.
-Learn more esports and try out the varied roles available, find your path and become an industry-ready expert.
+Learn more about this exciting new sector and try out the varied roles available, find your path and become an industry-ready expert.
 Read more about the course here, and apply for September 2023 here.